leviathansun/Comp_Arch_Final_Project/README.txt

-Once you have verified you are in the correct directory run the following command: team2_project1.py -i test1_bin.txt -o team2_out Substituting test1_bin.txt for the name of your input file and team2_out with what you want your output file to be called
+Once you have verified you are in the correct directory run the following command: team2_project1.py -i test1_bin.txt -o team2_out Substituting test1_bin.txt for the name of your input file and team2_out with what you want your output file to be called If no parameters are given, the names defaults to the above file names